top of page

 the Frisian Sea Lands during the crusades

 The Republic TraditionNonetheless, the republican tradition of Frisia remained appealing and was picked up again with the foundation of the federation of the Dutch Republic at the end of the sixteenth century.
 Again a novum in Europe, next to the city of Venice.
 And February 1682, it was the States of Friesland, one of the republics within the Netherlands’ federation of Seven Republics, that voted as the second in the world, after France, to recognize the independence of the republic of the United States.
 Traditions in world history, when talking about republics: the Seven Sealands of Frisia, the United Seven Dutch Republics, the United States of America.
 Somewhere in between, a revolution in France marketing or selling ‘the republic’ as their noble contribution to the world.
 In fact, it produced Bonaparte soon after.
+Not doing much good to the republican state forms in Europe.

 Back to the High Middle Ages.